Easy Equalisation for Beginning your Freediving Journey

 Step 6.
 Relax.
 Relax and Relax.

 This is the most important step and needs to be worked on the moment you start even thinking about freediving.
 Very few people actually have a physiological reason and medical diagnosis (perhaps structural) as to why they can’t equalise.
 They often find that further along in their freediving journey they realise that they are far more relaxed and are able to practice their equalisation while remaining more relaxed than they were when they first began.
 Remember, relaxation is a ‘verb’ – it’s a ‘doing word’.
 Therefore, it’s a skill that must be trained and developed.
 Training takes time.
-Train yourself to relax your facial muscles.
+Train yourself to relax your facial and neck muscles.
 Practice.
 Practice.
 Practice.

 My favourite Youtube presentation to help in easy equalisation is: